LuFernandoMG/ethonline24/contracts/README.md

 3. **Asset Liquidation Process**: This will enable the platform to manage and liquidate assets if leasing payments are defaulted, protecting the investments of users.

 4. **Lease Renewal Options**: Functions to support lease renewal, providing more options for users who wish to continue using the leased assets.

+5. **Investor Refund Functionality**: Plan to add a feature to the `CrowdLeasingContract` to automatically refund investors if the funding goal is not reached by the end of the funding period.
+This is crucial for protecting investor interests and ensuring funds are returned promptly in case of unsuccessful funding.

 ## Deployment